Breakfast Quesadillas

 cheese dripping down from a stack of quesadillas

-To freeze, I arrange the quesadillas on a baking sheet lined with parchment paper and flash freeze for about 2 hours.
-Once they are solid, I stack them in a freezer-safe bag with parchment between each one (this keeps them from sticking together, learned that the hard way).
+To freeze, I arrange them on a baking sheet lined with parchment paper and flash freeze for about 2 hours.
+Once they are solid, I stack them in a freezer-safe bag with parchment between each one (keeps them from sticking together, learned that the hard way).

 To reheat: